yconst/burro/README.md

-Burro is a platform for small-scale self-driving cars.
-It borrows ideas and code from [Donkey](http://donkeycar.com).
+Burro is a platform for driving RC cars and small robots using neural networks.
+Using Burro you can have an RC car drive itself.
+You can also set up a machine to train neural networks.

+## Setting up a car

 ### Requirements